bakerstu/openmrn/DISTCC.md

 one says it's good for 20 parallel jobs, which I picked for a 6-core (12 hyperthread) machine with lots of RAM.

+You can configure a lot of other things in the hosts file. `man distcc` for the full documentation.
+It is also possible to configure the local CPU to run some number of jobs while the remote CPU runs other builds.
+It is possible to use multiple remote machines as well.

 ## Using

 After every restart of your machine you need to start the ssh tunnel: